Tiernebre/Tiernebre/README.md

 Besides programming, I enjoy working with even more technology!
 This past year I setup a home server to serve as a file storage backup and media hoster on my network.
 I also enjoy cycling, playing video games, and occasionally collecting video games and Pokémon cards.

+### 📝 Areas of Engineering I LOVE

+- Design Systems: Reducing friction between engineering, design, and product by building a robust suite of atomically designed components
+- Web Accessibility: Ensuring that websites and web applications I build have equal access to all users around the globe.
+- Testing: Building comprehensive automation for testing (especially with utilities like Jest, Cypress, and the DOM Testing Library).
+- CI/CD Automation: Crafting pipelines to help deploy code safely, securely, and most importantly: FAST!!

 ### 👀 Links to learn more about me!

 - [Personal Website](https://tiernebre.com/)